SateesH1122/Quizzik/README.md

 ## Features
 - User-friendly and responsive design for seamless accessibility.
 - Scalable and secure backend for managing multiple users and quizzes.
-- Integration of analytics for improved decision-making and learning outcomes.
 - Customizable options to suit diverse educational or training needs.

 ## Modules